EL1909/PP5-iowa-housing-market/README.md

 * We will run correlation studies and PPS method and plot the results in order to find the variables with the most correlation to SalePrice.

+## Feature Engineering

 * In order to improve the dataset performance, we will engineer features from the data that have missing information and/or non relevant information.

+* We split de dataset into Train and Test set.

+* We run the custom function from the **Feature-engine lesson** looking for an approach to handle the tasks to implement the feature engineering process.

+* We apply **Categorical Encoding, Numerical Transformation and Smart Correlation Selection** transformers.

 * We look for missing data, run Heatmaps to define feature relevance and check it's distribution.